JetBrains/teamcity-azure-agent/README.md

 "I have run the Windows Azure Linux Agent on the virtual machine"/" I have run Sysprep on the virtual machine" checkbox) the image will be Generalized (checked) or Specialized (unchecked) and behaviour would slightly differ).

 To use _Start/Stop_ behaviour, you just need to stop the Virtual Machine Instance before configuring it in TeamCity.

-## Resource Manager Plugin

-It supports generalized virtual machine images to start TeamCity build agents.
-You must use the [Azure AD application](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/#create-application) and the [authentication key](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/#create-an-authentication-key) to enable cloud integration and assign the [_Contributor_ role](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/#assign-application-to-role) for it in your subscription on the [new portal](https://portal.azure.com/).

-### Virtual Machines Preparation

-Before you can start using integration, you need to create a new Virtual Machine instance via Resource Manager.
-The TeamCity Build Agent must be installed and set to start automatically.
-Also, you need to manually point the agent to the existing TeamCity server with the Azure plugin installed to let the build agent download the plugins.

-Then you should [remove temporary files](https://confluence.jetbrains.com/display/TCD9/TeamCity+Integration+with+Cloud+Solutions#TeamCityIntegrationwithCloudSolutions-Capturinganimagefromavirtualmachine) and perform capture using the following guidelines for [Linux](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-capture-image/) and [Windows](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-capture-image/) virtual machines.
-As a result, you will receive a VHD image in your storage account whose URL can be used to create build agents.

 ## License